 - Personal conduct in this classroom is based on respect towards others in all aspects of the course.
 Please keep your language PG-13 and treat others the way you would like to be treated. - You are expected to arrive for class on time.
 Please be respectful of your classmates learning/presentation experience and make every possible effort to be on time. - All cell phones must be on silent or turned off. - No unnecessary device use during class. - Being a good listener is a critical element of effective communication.
 You MUST be an active, courteous listener when others, including your instructor, are speaking. - Please get enough sleep every night.
 If you are too tired to stay awake, please do not come to class intending to "nap."
 If you put your head down on the table, close your eyes, snore, or give off some other sleeping "vibe," I will count you absent. - Bring your textbook to class and keep up with your reading assignments.
-You will be expected to contribute during discussions. - During Zoom classes, you will be required to use video Zoom to confirm your identity. - Please dress for Zoom meetings following campus dress policies and make sure you choose an appropriate location (e.g. a common room) from which to Zoom.
+You will be expected to contribute during discussions. - Please dress for Zoom meetings with your professor following campus dress policies and make sure you choose an appropriate location (e.g. a common room) from which to Zoom.
 Make sure any virtual backgrounds used are professional in nature.